TheresaLui/SelfHelpContent_v2/articles/problemscopingques.databricks/problemscopingques-databricks-job.md

             "order": 200,
             "controlType": "textbox",
-            "displayLabel": "Azure storage account resource ID if applicable", "infoBalloonText": "Get Azure storage account resourcre ID from the Azure Portal under the properties page for the storage account", "watermarkText": "Storage account resource ID in the form of /subscriptions/[subscriptionID]/resourceGroups/[resourcegroupname]/providers/Microsoft.Storage/storageAccounts/[storageaccountname]", "required": false
+            "displayLabel": "Azure storage account resource ID if applicable", "infoBalloonText": "Get Azure storage account resourcre ID from the Azure Portal under the properties page for the storage account, in the form of /subscriptions/[subscriptionID]/resourceGroups/[resourcegroupname]/providers/Microsoft.Storage/storageAccounts/[storageaccountname]", "required": false
         },
         {